-As the QEP progressed and the College budget needs were taken into consideration, several changes were made to the originally proposed budget.
-Information resources were adequately funded through the Vernon College Library and therefore removed from the QEP budget line.
+As the QEP progressed and College budget needs were taken into consideration, several changes were made to the originally proposed budget.
+Information resources were adequately funded through the Library and therefore removed from the QEP budget line.
 The addition of the SENSE survey required a cost adjustment to the budget in alternating years.
 Computer labs have been readily accessible for all required professional development sessions and trainings.
-The utilization of the Faculty Innovation Centers and the Quality Enhancement Resource Inventory have proven to be a more cost efficient and effective method of providing the necessary tools to faculty and staff.
-Therefore, the line item for computer labs and computer lab proctors were not necessary and were removed.
-The total annual budget including Supply, Technology, Travel, Salaries Other, and Salaries was reviewed and approved by the QEP Implementation Committee.
-All areas were sufficiently funded to accomplish the goals as outlined in the QEP.
+The addition of the Vernon College Innovation Centers (VCIC) and the Quality Enhancement Resource Inventory (QERI) have proven to be a more cost efficient and effective method of providing the necessary tools to faculty and staff.
+Therefore, the line item for computer labs and computer lab proctor were not necessary and were removed.
+The overall budget including Supply, Technology, Travel, Salaries Other, and Salaries was reviewed and approved annually by the QEP Implementation Committee.
+All areas were sufficiently funded to accomplish the goals outlined in the QEP.

-When the VConnected plan was first submitted, the cause and effect relationship between student engagement and student learning was not articulated clearly.
+The focus of the VConnected plan is clear-increase student learning by increasing student engagement.
+The plan is comprehensive as it addresses instruction, student support services, and use of technology with the intention of bringing about long term change.
+When first submitted, the cause and effect relationship between student engagement and student learning was not articulated clearly.
 "Engagement is good, but it is only a means to a more important end-student learning-and not an end in itself."
 (Response Report 13).
-For this reason, the QEP was enhanced to put emphasis on: (1)

-identifying student learning outcomes in each course or student support service area, and (2) implementing assessment tools to determine the success of each outcome.
-Beginning with the 2009 fall semester, these changes became a reality as Vernon College transitioned from piloting the project in the preparation phase to implementing the project.
+For this reason, the QEP was enhanced to put emphasis on: (1) identifying student learning outcomes in each course or student support service area, and (2) implementing assessment tools to determine the success of each outcome.
+Beginning the 2009 fall semester, these changes became a reality as Vernon College transitioned from piloting the project in the preparation phase to implementing the project.

-- "The plan relied too heavily on a single measure of success, the Community College Survey of Student Engagement (CCSSE).
+"The plan relied too heavily on a single measure of success, the Community College Survey of Student Engagement (CCSSE).
 CCSSE measures the extent to which students perceive they are engaged in the classroom and elsewhere in the institution.
-Although CCSSE provides a wealth of detailed information regarding student perceptions of engagement, it is nonetheless an indirect measure of student learning.
+Although CCSSE provides a wealth of detailed information regarding student perceptions of

+- engagement, it is nonetheless an indirect measure of student learning.
 If the overall goal of the project is to improve student learning, then the college had to couple CCSSE with direct measures of student learning."
 (Response Report 13). - "The plan assumed that an increase in the number of student engagement activities would produce an increase in learning.
 The college had to articulate how it would evaluate whether or not student learning had improved and thus whether or not the project was successful."
 (Response Report 15).

-To provide support, the QEP included two Instructional Services positions: Director of Quality Enhancement Plan and Instructional Designer.
-The Director of Quality Enhancement Plan position was moved to report to the Office of the President.
+Two positions, intended to report to Instructional Services, were added to support the efforts of the QEP.
+The Director of Quality Enhancement Plan position was moved to the Office of President.
 This shift helped to ensure the opportunity for college-wide participation and integration of the project.
-To more accurately reflect job responsibilities, the Instructional Designer job description and position title was amended to Instructional Design and Technology Coordinator and the Director of Quality Enhancement Plan was renamed Director of Quality Enhancement.
+The Instructional Designer position title and job description was amended to more accurately reflect job responsibilities.
+This position is currently titled Instructional Design and Technology Coordinator.